-- any Illinois income tax withheld on wages and salaries (of a decedent) that were received by the fiduciary (attach Form W-2): - any tax paid with Form IL-505-B. If you have an additional federal extension beyond six months, you must attach a copy of your approved federal extension to your return;
+any Illinois income tax withheld on wages and salaries (of a decedent) that were received by the fiduciary (attach Form W-2);

-- any estimated payments you made with Form IL-1120-ES; and - any 1998 overpayment credited to 1999 tax.
+- any tax paid with Form IL-505-B. If you had an additional federal extension beyond six months, you must attach a copy of your approved federal extension to your return; - any estimated payments you made with Form IL-1120-ES; and - any 1999 overpayment credited to 2000 tax.

 Line 5 - Follow the instructions on the form.
 This is your overpayment.
-Your refund will not be issued if your return is determined to be unprocessable.
+Your refund will not be issued if you do not file a processable return.

 Note: Your refund or credit carryforward may be reduced by us to satisfy any unpaid tax, penalty, and interest due for this year or any preceding year.
-If we reduce a credit carryforward, it could result in late payment penalty in the succeeding year.
+If we reduce your credit carryforward, it may result in a late-payment penalty in the succeeding year.

 Line 6 - Follow the instructions on the form.
-This is your amount of tax due that must be paid in full if \$1.00 or more.
+This is your amount of tax due that must be paid in full if \$1 or more.
 Make your check or money order payable to "Illinois Department of Revenue."
 We will compute any penalty or interest due and notify you (see General Information, "What are the penalties and interest?").
 If you prefer to calculate and pay any penalties and interest when you file, include the amounts on Line 6 and identify each amount to the left of the line.